 A student who has failed in his work at another institution and is not entitled to continue there will not be admitted to the College.
-Others who have failed may be refused admission, or may he admitted on scholastic probation or on any other condition that may seem desirable.
+Others who have failed may be refused admission, or may be admitted on scholastic probation or on any other condition that may seem desirable.

-A student shall not receive credit for work done at another institution during a time when he is ineligible to attend the College of Mines and Metallurgy, nor will the College admit a student from another institution who is ineligible to continue there.
+A student shall not receive credit for work done at another institution during a time when he is ineligible to attend the Texas Western College, nor will the College admit a student from another institution who is ineligible to continue there.